demo04 of Im2mesh package

 Function getPixelPercent is used to calculate the area perccentage of grayscale in an image.

 Function getPolyShapePercent is used to calculate the area perccentage in simplified polygonal boundary.
-Note that function getPolyShapePercent does not work in GNU Octave.

 We saw minor changes in area perccentage.
 That's good.